healthcr/quarantine_ui/README.md

 8. When a contact is marked as quarantine candidate, then they recieve and SMS asking them for their symptoms and informing them of their likeliness of virus transimision.
 9. Depending of level of spread, goverment health institutions are able to select the range of actions for candiates from asking them to be tested, all the way to automatic quarantine.

 ## Features ( screens )
 * Login with Mobile Number
-* Report Symptoms
+* Report Symptoms and Obtain Guidance.
-* Triage Advisor and Test Location Routing
+* Triage Advisor and Test Location Routing.
+* Test Results Confirmations?
-* Quarantine GPS Tracing
+* GPS Tracking of Quarantine Patients.
-* Contact Selection and Notification
+* Contact Selection and Notification of Potential Transimission from confirmed patient.

 ## Collaboration Stategy
 We hope to get collaboration from infratructure providers in order to rapidly deploy the application for differente goverments without having to deal with burocratic payment and contracting processes.

-### Proposes Parters:
+### Proposed Parters:
 ( Still have to contact them.
 Please add an issue if you can help contacting them )

 #### AWS